Mailchimp Tags vs Mailchimp Groups

 - You can use groups to create ‘conditional blocks’ in your emails, meaning you can change the contents of a specific email depending on what group that individual is in (very cool!)

-Some of them are very similar to Tags, some a little different… so who do I prefer?
+Some of these benefits are very similar to Tags, some a little different… so who do I prefer?

 Groups vs Tags